Custom Website (Advanced): Build a Website

 - E. Edit Copy

-- F. Move, Lock, Duplicate, Hide Page Elements
+- F. Move, Lock, Duplicate and Hide Page Elements

 - G. Create Links